Identity Thief: Critical response

-On Rotten Tomatoes the film has an approval rating of 19% based on 178 reviews with an average rating of 4.2/10.
-The site's critical consensus reads, "Identity Thiefs few laughs are attributable to Melissa McCarthy and Jason Bateman, who labor mightily to create a framework for the movie's undisciplined plotline".
-On Metacritic, the film has a score of 35 out of 100 based on 41 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 R. Kurt Osenlund of Slant Magazine gave the film a positive review, rating it 3 out of 4 stars, praising McCarthy's performance, writing that she "gives a performance leagues better than anything to be expected in a mainstream, early-in-the-year release, padding a typically sketched character with layers of hilarity and pathos.
 McCarthy owns 'Identity Thief' with a turn of limitless surprise, making an otherwise adequate comedy soar as a star vehicle.
 She is riveting in simply-penned moments of remorse and confession, adding tearful depth to her ace timing and formidable physical comedy."

 Peter Debruge of Variety magazine praises McCarthy but criticizes the script, saying "Melissa McCarthy proves she’s got what it takes to carry a feature, however meager the underlying material."

-Richard Roeper of the Chicago Sun-Times gave the film 2/4 and wrote: "It wants to be "Midnight Run" meets "Planes, Trains and Automobiles," but it carries little of the dramatic heft and real-world semi-plausibility of those much superior efforts."
+Richard Roeper of the Chicago Sun-Times gave the film 2 out of 4 and wrote: "It wants to be "Midnight Run" meets "Planes, Trains and Automobiles," but it carries little of the dramatic heft and real-world semi-plausibility of those much superior efforts."
 He concludes "Here's hoping someone finds a much better vehicle for these terrifically talented actors."

 Bob Mondello for NPR described the film as "Two Hours Stolen", calling it "a catalog of missed opportunities", and "uninspired trudge of a road movie".
 Mondello particularly criticizes the script for wasting the talented lead performers, setting up Bateman as stupid and dull, while subverting McCarthy's improvisational skills and undercutting her comic timing with interruptions.